WeiDUorg/weidu/README-WeiDU-Changes.txt

   * INSTALL_BY_DEFAULT is now stricter.
   * ADD_ITEM_EFFECT will correctly skip magical headers.
   * Can now [R]einstall Widescreen on BG1 and PST (regression).
+  * Can compile BAF files with numerical object.ids references (in particular, can install Widescreen over Auril's Bane).

 Version 226:
   * Add a space in the "Installing [XYZ]" message.